wrench-project/eduwrench/web/for_teachers.md

 ---
 layout: page
-title: 'FOR TEACHERS'
+title: 'For Teachers'
-permalink: /for_teachers
+permalink: /teachers
 ---

 <div markdown="1" class="ui tab segment active">
-This page is intended to provide teachers and instructors information regarding the EduWRENCH pedagogic modules, namely:
+This page is intended to provide **teachers** and **instructors** information regarding the eduWRENCH pedagogic modules, namely:

   - [What is the target audience?](#target-audience)
   - [What are the learning objectives?](#learning-objectives)